papanito/packer-vagrant/unattended/windows/README.md

 ## Windows cannot parse the unattend answer file's <DiskConfiguration> setting
 Some settings just don't go together unfortunately with this message it is not really clear what's wrong.
 * often empty values cause this problem so instead remove settingsnot used by "Revert changes".
 The difference of both is "Revert changes" also removes the tag in the xml while with an empty value there is still a tag in the xml
-* I tried TypeID "Primary" in in the [https://msdn.microsoft.com/en-us/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-setup-diskconfiguration-disk-modifypartitionsDisk](Configuration > Disk > Modify Partition) but unfortunatley it caused the error.
+* I tried TypeID "Primary" in in the [Configuration > Disk > Modify Partition](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-setup-diskconfiguration-disk-modifypartitionsDisk) but unfortunatley it caused the error.
 Removing it solved it.

 ## "Select OS" dialog is shown
 Unattended installation stopped quite early and showd "Select OS" screen.
 This is caused if no image source is specified.

 ## "Get Going Fast" page opens during setup
-This happens if there is no default valueset for [https://msdn.microsoft.com/en-us/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-shell-setup-oobe-protectyourpc?f=255&MSPPError=-2147217396](ProtectYourPC)
+This happens if there is no default valueset for [ProtectYourPC](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/customize/desktop/unattend/microsoft-windows-shell-setup-oobe-protectyourpc?f=255&MSPPError=-2147217396)

 ## "Other user" is shwon after first login
 ...